awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

    The system deletes all data for the specified custom inventory type from the Systems Manager Inventory service\.

 1. Run the following command\.
-The command performs the following actions for the current version of the inventory type: disables the current version, deletes all data for it, and ignores all new data if the version is less than or equal to the disabled version\.
+The command performs the following actions for the current version of the inventory type: turns off the current version, deletes all data for it, and ignores all new data if the version is less than or equal to the turned off version\.

    ```
    aws ssm delete-inventory --type-name "Custom:custom_type_name" --schema-delete-option "DisableSchema"